All Episodes

 It's easy.

-If you're in a dictatorship like Colonel Gaddafi, Colonel Gaddafi can uh ramble on for hours, and if you disagree with him, he can have you killed.
+If you're in a dictatorship like Colonel Gaddafi, Colonel Gaddafi can ramble on for hours, and if you disagree with him, he can have you killed.

-In in uh in the United States, it's uh it's more difficult.
+In the United States, it's more difficult.

-You can ramble on saying the same thing over and over at a hundred and I think it's up to a hundred and fifteen uh interviews and speeches he's given about health care now, and okay, he's not gonna have you killed, but he gets the message, pr he ought to be getting the message by now that you find him boring on this subject.
+You can ramble on saying the same thing over and over at 100 and I think it's up to 115 interviews and speeches he's given about healthcare now.

-They get his numbers anywhere.
+They get his numbers anyway.

 So then he goes on the David Letterman show.

-Uh and uh and and tr and there's just too much of him.
+And there's just too much of him.

 Nobody is that interesting.

-Real celebrities, he's we often hear that he's the celebrity president.
+We often hear that he's the celebrity president.

-Uh if you look at uh I don't care who you uh Barbara Streisand, I don't care for one way or the other, except I think she's uh absolutely right about this, that you don't go around giving agreeing to every single interview uh doing every single radio show, doing every single TV show, uh nonstop round the clock, but you just wear out your welcome.
+If you look at it, I don't care who you Barbara Streisand, I don't care for one way or the other, except I think she's absolutely right about this, that you don't go around agreeing to every single interview, doing every single radio show, doing every single TV show, non-stop round the clock.

 Ted, you're live from Japan on the Rush Limbaugh Show.